Retirement

 That’s why Dean refers to retirement as achieving financial independence.
 You’ve finally attained the confidence to do the right things with your money, freedom from financial stress, and now have time to spend doing the things you love.
 So, how are you going to make the most of that time sense it is such a scarce resource?

 “Innately, people know that they’ve wanted that feeling sense they’ve started working.
 It’s that one day of freedom that suddenly launches you into the last part of your life.
 Money can do funny things to people.
 The fact the things change, goals change, and account values change causes consternation for retirees.
 That’s why it’s so necessary to build a comprehensive financial plan where you can review it any time to see what it’s telling you whether the market is up 20% or down 20%.
-It conforms what you need to enjoy your retirement.” – Bud Kasper
+It confirms what you need to enjoy your retirement.” – Bud Kasper

 Stories That Illustrate Why Time Is Your Scarcest Resource in Retirement